 2. Adobo Seasoning: Adobo is Latin seasoning salt.
 It is a blend that typically includes kosher salt, black pepper, dried oregano, garlic powder, and ground turmeric.
 This is another staple easily found in your grocery store.
 We like our Goya Adobo seasoning.

 3. Sazon Seasoning: This blend is a Latin favorite for flavoring rice, soups, and stew.
 Additionally, with its ground annatto seeds, it adds beautiful color to many dishes.
 Look for Goya brand Sazon Con Culantro Y Achio (with Coriander & Annatto) in your grocery store.

-From Here, the Rest of the Ingredients are Mostly Like the Rest of the Stews
+From Here, the Rest of the Ingredients are Mostly Like Any Other Stew

 - Beef – marbled, fattier cut of chuck roast is best for any kind of stew.
 Cut it into bite sized chunks.